-DSSA has SAR 390m of Tier 1 capital comprised of SAR 532m paid up capital and retained earnings.
+DSSA has SAR 330m of Tier 1 capital comprised of SAR 532m paid up capital and total accumulated losses.
 Shareholders have provided this by subscription to shares in the Authorised Person (DSSA).

 Full disclosure of the Tier 1 capital are provided in a separate excel file, on tab Appendix 1.
 DSSA does not have any Tier 2 capital.